rpm-software-management/rpm/docs/manual/tags.md

 There is a `bin` datatype for arbitrary data that is basically an `char` array.

-There are two string types: Plain `string` with is zero terminated and of arbitary length (within the header size restriction).
+There are two string types: Plain `string` with is zero terminated and of arbitrary length (within the header size restriction).

 `i18nstring`s are translated to the requested locale when queried.